heligie/image-gallery/README.md

 <img width="869" alt="Devices Mockup." src="/assets/preview/modal-preview.png">

-User may get the image with a download button on hover to the thumbnail or open a modal window with additional image information after clicking on the thumbnail.
+User may open a modal window with additional image information after clicking on the thumbnail and get the image with a download button.

 ### Technologies